zucek20/zucek20/README.md

 </div>

 <h2>Something about me:</h2>
-I am begginer front-end developer with UX/UI background.
+I am Junior front-end developer with UX/UI skills.
 <ul>
   <li>🔭 I'm currently learnign Front-end development in Angular Framework and more advanced technologies linked to it like RxJs and Ngrx.</li>
   <li>💡 For now I am getting to know Java, OOP and Test Driven Development.</li>